SignTools/SignTools/README.md

       Authorization: Token MY_TOKEN
       # either json or form
       Content-Type: application/json
-    # whether to attempt http2 or stick to http1.
-Set to false if using Semaphore CI
+    # whether to attempt http2 or stick to http1
+    # set to false if using Semaphore CI
     attempt_http2: true
   # a url that will be open when you click on "Status" in the website while a sign job is running
   status_url: https://github.com/foo/bar/actions/workflows/sign.yml